Jasmine-Ball/Website/README.md

-# Website
+# My website
-Personal website aimed at technical documentation for beginners.
+Personal website for Jasmine Ball.

 # Overview
 Written in React, HTML and CSS, this version of my website makes use of the popular 'create-react-app'.